Walther Model 4

-The Walther Model 4 is a .32 APC blowback fixed barrel handgun utilized primarily by the Imperial German Army during WWI, and additional utilizations and production during interbellum.
+The Walther Model 4 is a .32 ACP blowback fixed barrel handgun utilized primarily by the Imperial German Army during WWI, and additional utilizations and production during interbellum.
 It was produced in four upgrade variations known as the Type 1, 2, 3 and 4, based primarily from the German patent 256606 covering the assembly and disassembly under specific conditions.

 Initial Model 4 variations included frontier recoil spring mechanisms, safety level mechanisms, and groove sights through the Type 1 (or Model 3/4 as of its correlation with the Model 3), before later omissions established the Type 2.

 The Model 4 was equipped with an internal hammer and additional bayonet-lock retained recoil spring encasing the barrel assembly, with size specifications of 5.94" length.
 It was popularized for both primarily German military and civilian utilizations, however was equipped with a particularly impractical safety mechanism and one-handed utilizations.

 Background

 Predecessor prototypes and firearms

-Initial predecessor firearms to the Model 4 included prototypes of a .32 and .25 caliber handguns, to which the .25 caliber prototype would presumably contribute to the first .25 caliber Walther handgun, which would later be provided with the name of the Walter Model 1, a more miniscule and lighter variation of the 1906 FN Browning handgun.
+Initial predecessor firearms to the Model 4 included prototypes of a .32 and .25 caliber handguns, to which the .25 caliber prototype would presumably contribute to the first .25 caliber Walther handgun, which would later be provided with the name of the Walther Model 1, a more minuscule and lighter variation of the 1906 FN Browning handgun.

 Initial handgun design

-The initial handgun design of the Walter Model 4 would become the Type 1 (or Model 3/4), with retained mechanisms from the Model 3.
+The initial handgun design of the Walther Model 4 would become the Type 1 (or Model 3/4), with retained mechanisms from the Model 3.
 The characteristics of the initial model would include a groove sight and a safety mechanism.
 Additionally, the Model 4 was highly simplistic, which aided the Imperial German Army in weapons training.